goti13/Automating-Deployment-of-an-E-Commerce-Website/README.md

 - Configure Jenkins to build Docker images.
 - ﻿﻿Run a container using the built docker image
-- ﻿﻿Access the web application on your we browser.
+- ﻿﻿Access the web application on your web browser.
 - ﻿﻿Push Docker images to a container registry.